 These macarons were taken out of the oven too soon, as they have sunk back down into their 'foot' when cooling.

-4) My macarons have a bumpy surface or they look blotchy
+4) Why do my macarons have a bumpy surface or look blotchy?

 Shop bought ground almonds contain fragments which need to be either sieved out of the mixture or ground more finely in a food processor.
 We recommend mixing together the ground almonds and icing sugar in a food processor and whizzing for a few seconds (10-15 seconds) - any more than this and the oils from the almond will start to be released and cause the macarons shells to look 'blotchy'.
 Remove from the food processor and pass through a fine sieve, discarding any larger fragments that won't pass through.